Next JS vs Gatsby: Selecting the Best Tool for Your Web Development Needs

 Real-life projects in which Next would be the best choice include websites:

-That come up with different levels of dynamics on different pages (i.e. mixing static pages with complex search mechanisms or e-commerce shop functionality)
+• That comes up with different levels of dynamics on different pages (i.e. mixing static pages with complex search mechanisms or e-commerce shop functionality)

-That depend on specific requirements for deploying solutions
+• That depends on specific requirements for deploying solutions

 Next.js will work perfectly on:

-It doesn’t mean, though, Next wouldn’t cope with small landing pages or personal blogs.
-It would be simply unnecessary to use it as there’s Gatsby smiling and posing.
+It doesn’t mean, though, that Next wouldn’t cope with small landing pages or personal blogs.
+It would be simply unnecessary to use it as Gatsby is smiling and posing.

 We use both solutions frequently and we love them.
 They’re making our developers’ lives easier and better organized than using plain React for Jamstack development services.